 Once you've “found north,” so to speak, on the house plans and have identified the front, back, and sides of your property, the next tip to help visualize is to start walking through the home.
 Imagine yourself on a day like any other, pulling into your driveway and heading toward the front door.
 In your mind, imagine opening that front door.
 Look for visual clues in the floor plans that will become focal points.
 Maybe the first thing you notice when you open the door is the vaulted ceilings or a back wall fireplace.
 The vaulted ceiling will appear as diagonal dotted lines in the floor plan, and the fireplace will be marked against a wall.
 If your plans have your front entrance opening into a kitchen, take note of the cabinet or breakfast island callouts on the floor plan.

-Imagine yourself walking slowly to this attractive entry made of stone and wood, with its double doors (Plan 142-1083).
+AImagine yourself walking slowly to this attractive entry (above) made of stone and wood, with its double doors (Plan 142-1083).
 Or slowly open the door to this beautiful, sun-filled foyer (Plan 142-1090).
-Stop for a minute, and visualize what else you can see inside your house-to-be.
+Stop for a minute, and visualize what else you can see inside your house-to-be (below).

 A crucial part of visually bringing your home to life through floor plans is actually walking through the plans as you would if the house were built.
 Imagine yourself walking down the hallway to a bedroom or passing through the kitchen to get to a restroom.
 Labels used in the floor plans will help greatly as you progress.
 The more you make your way through the house and “play” with different routes within the plans, the more they will start to become familiar.